Parking Lot & Area Lighting

-Common (HID) Lamp wattages used for Parking lot and Area Light Fixtures range from 100 Watts to 1000 Watts.
+Common (HID) lamp wattages used for parking lot and area light fixtures range from 100 watts to 1000 watts.
 The higher the wattage, the higher the light output.
-The function of the area being illuminated, combined with the quantity, spacing, and mounting height of the poles and fixtures plays a role in what existing wattages are utilized.
-A 400w or 1000w HID Fixture (very common wattages for Parking and Area Lighting) can cost up to $209 and $525 to operate per lamp, per year, in electricity costs alone.
+The function of the area being illuminated combined with the quantity, spacing, and mounting height of the poles and fixtures play a role in what existing wattages are utilized.
+A 400w or 1000w HID fixture (very common wattages for parking and area lighting) can cost up to $209 in addition to $525 to operate per lamp, per year, in electricity costs alone.

-Maintenance costs are often a big concern for outdoor lighting applications such as Parking and Area light fixtures.
-In additional to the potential lamp lifetime concerns, Parking and Area Lights often require the use of a bucket truck or lift to change out a lamp or a Ballast, because they are often on poles in excess of 15ft high.
+Maintenance costs are often a big concern for outdoor lighting applications such as parking and area light fixtures.
+In addition to the potential lamp lifetime concerns, parking and area lights often require the use of a bucket truck or lift to change out a lamp or a ballast because they are often on poles in excess of 15 feet high.
 Many buildings and facilities do not own a bucket truck or lift, and as a result have to hire an outside contractor to maintain these fixtures.
-These expenses can really add up over the course of a few years.
-For example, it can cost up to $1,200 in labor and materials to maintain a single parking or area light fixture over the course of 3 years.
+These expenses can add up over the course of a few years.
+For example, it can cost up to $1,200 in labor and materials to maintain a single parking or area light fixture over the course of three years.

-Depending on the type of HID Lamp your facility utilizes, the performance characteristics of your Parking and Area Lighting can vary significantly.
-For example, if you are using Metal Halide lamps you may see light that is “Whiter”, but these types of lamps tend to have accelerated lumen degradation, meaning the light output of the lamps decrease quickly after initial install, and as a result the overall lifetime of the lamp decreases (we have all seen those Parking Lot fixtures that have “pink” lamps that are barely providing any lighting on the ground).
-If you are using High Pressure Sodium you may see longer “useful” life as these lamps see less lumen degradation then Metal Halide, but their fuel structure produces a very “Orange” light with a very low Color Rendering Index.
+Depending on the type of HID lamp your facility utilizes, the performance characteristics of your parking and area lighting can vary significantly.
+For example, if you are using metal halide lamps you may see light that is “whiter,” but these types of lamps tend to have accelerated lumen degradation, meaning the light output of the lamps decrease quickly after initial install, and as a result the overall lifetime of the lamp decreases (we have all seen those parking lot fixtures that have “pink” lamps that are barely providing any lighting on the ground).
+If you are using high pressure sodium, you may see longer “useful” life as these lamps see less lumen degradation than metal halide, but their fuel structure produces a very “orange” light with a very low color rendering index, or CRI.
 Basically, you trade a longer life for a poorer quality light, in regards to visual perspective.

-Outdoor LED Lighting fixtures, such as LED Parking lot lights, provide some excellent benefits for Parking and Area applications because of how they GENERATE light and how they DISTRIBUTE light.
-Light Emitting Diodes generate light via a semi-conductor, as opposed to the consumption of a “fuel source” like in HID lamps.
-In regards to “distributing” light, LED fixtures commonly utilize “Multi-Point” sources, meaning the fixtures have multiple diodes with individual optics.
+Outdoor LED lighting fixtures, such as exterior LED parking lot lights, provide some excellent benefits for parking and area applications because of how they GENERATE light and how they DISTRIBUTE light.
+Light emitting diodes generate light via a semi-conductor, as opposed to the consumption of a “fuel source” like in HID lamps.
+In regards to “distributing” light, LED fixtures commonly utilize “multi-point” sources, meaning the fixtures have multiple diodes with individual optics.
 When you compare this to the way most HID fixtures distribute light (with a single bulb and reflectors within the fixture), the result is light that is more evenly “distributed’ across a surface.

-Common wattages for LED parking lot lighting can range from 40 Watts to 600 Watts, often resulting in a 40%-60% reduction in energy consumption.
+Common wattages for LED parking lot lighting can range from 40w to 600w, often resulting in a 40%-60% reduction in energy consumption.
 This is a result of how the light is generated (see above).
 What this means for your facility is savings of up $300 per fixture, per year, in electricity costs.

-Again, due to the way LED’s generate light, the way they progress through their functional life is much different.
+Again, due to the way LEDs generate light, the way they progress through their functional life is much different.
 Instead of ceasing to function properly once a fuel source is significantly reduced, LED generated light output degrades very slowly over time.
-As a result, the functional life (often in excess of 100,000 hours) of an LED product can be significantly longer than that of an HID Lamp...which in turn drastically reduces the costs for maintaining a Parking and Area fixture over a longer period of time.
+As a result, the functional life (often in excess of 100,000 hours) of an LED product can be significantly longer than that of a HID lamp, which in turn drastically reduces the costs for maintaining a parking and area fixture over a longer period of time.

-Moving on to the way LED fixtures “DISTRIBUTE” light: as a result of the multi point design, LED outdoor lighting fixtures for Parking and Area Lighting applications often provide a very evenly distributed light pattern.
+Moving on to the way LED fixtures “DISTRIBUTE” light: as a result of the multi-point design, LED outdoor lighting fixtures for parking and area lighting applications provide a very evenly distributed light pattern.
 What this means is that light levels across a given surface will vary less as the distance from the pole or fixture changes.
 HID fixtures often produce a “bright spot” directly underneath the fixture with light levels decreasing drastically as the distance from the pole increases.
 LEDs mitigate this problem through even distribution.
-The result, in regards to LED vs HID, is a more even foot candle distribution from the LED conversion.
+The result, in regards to LED versus HID, is a more even foot candle distribution from the LED conversion.
 In addition to the even distribution of light, LEDs are available in a range of color temperatures, and as a result provide a range of options to increase the visual perception of “brightness.”

-The first step is to speak with a LED lighting solutions provider that is manufacturer neutral.
+The first step is to speak with an LED lighting solutions provider that is manufacturer-neutral.
 Why this approach as opposed to the company you may have used for the past several years?
-Unless that company has a focus on providing LED solutions, it is unlikely that they will have the performance focused mentality that is required to obtain the desired results of an Exterior LED Lighting conversion.
+Unless that company has a focus on providing LED solutions, it is unlikely that they will have the performance-focused mentality that is required to obtain the desired results of an exterior LED lighting conversion.
 A crucial step in any LED project is understanding that LED technology is NOT a commodity.
 Prior decades consisted of building facility managers and owners evaluating product options purely on cost, assuming that all of the options in consideration were equal in quality.
-This is not case with outdoor LED Lighting.
+This is not the case with outdoor LED lighting.